 Test the soil in several sites around your garden to make sure as there can be significant variation in soil pH in a small area, particularly if the cause of alkaline soils is artificial (such as builders rubble under the garden or wood ash spread around as both can be highly alkaline).

-Soil gauges are easy to use and will give you a reliable reading of the soil pH and best of all they are available for a great price on amazon.
+Soil gauges are easy to use and will give you a reliable reading of the soil pH and best of all they are available for a great price on Amazon.

-If at all possible I would recommend that you dig up the Azalea and transfer it to a pot or raised bed, where you have more control of the soils characteristics as alkaline garden soil is not easily amended.
+If at all possible I would recommend that you dig up the Azalea and transfer it to a pot or raised bed, where you have more control of the soil’s characteristics as alkaline garden soil is not easily amended.

 The best time of year to transfer azaleas is in the late summer although they can be transplanted successfully at any point in the growing season.